CoziSoftware/cozisAddon/README.md

 ### Original Modules
 **<ins>Utility</ins>**
-+ AutoLog Plus - A module that disconnects the player according to specific parameters
++ AutoLog Plus - A module that disconnects the player according to specific parameters (Based off of [Numby-hack]https://github.com/cqb13/Numby-hack))
 + Auto Shulker - When your inventory is full it places and opens a shulker box and then puts your items in the shulker box

 **<ins>Movement</ins>**